AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

     ![](assets/control_panel_add_range.png)

-1. Define the IP Range that you want to add to the allow list, in CIDR format.
-For example: *192.150.5.0/24*.
+1. Define the IP range that you want to add to the allow list.
+This field only accepts IP ranges in CIDR format, such as *192.150.5.0/24*.

     ![](assets/control_panel_add_range4.png)